-Plenary discussion: How and where SRAP's interventions fit on NLUP
+Plenary discussion: How and where SRAP's interventions fit on NLUP participants for enabling to integrate SRAP in NLUP working priorities.

 Dr. H.R.
 Bora, Head FRCBR, Aizawl, Mizoram in his concluding remarks recognized the contribution of the

 Way forward and recommendations